Intelligent Offloading in Vehicular Edge Computing: A Comprehensive Review of Deep Reinforcement Learning Approaches and Architectures: Introduction

+To clarify the motivation and scope of this survey, Table~\ref{tab:drl_motivation} summarizes the limitations of conventional optimization approaches and highlights how DRL addresses these challenges, while Table~\ref{tab:rw_contribution_comparison} compares representative surveys and their scope relative to the unified perspective adopted in this work.
 Studies on DRL highlights not only potential solutions for mixed integer nonlinear problems, but also demonstrates a greater ability to adapt and cope with varying conditions and large networks.
-However, A key challenge that remains under-explored in current DRL research is the examination of MDP formulations with learning methods that fully account for the complexities of dynamic environments while meeting system-wide goals.
+However, a key challenge that remains under-explored in current DRL research is the examination of MDP formulations with learning methods that fully account for the complexities of dynamic environments while meeting system-wide goals.
 Effective coordination of MDP formulations with state-action transitions and reward structures tailored to specific DRL approaches is essential for optimizing performance.
 This includes designing reward functions that not only guide agents toward local objectives but also ensure overall system efficiency.
 In multi-agent systems, uncoordinated individual decisions often lead to suboptimal outcomes, such as resource contention and inefficiency.
-Furthermore, aggregating individual POMDPs into a coherent global MDP is complex, requiring an understanding of how these MDPs interact, synchronize, or merge to form a valid and accurate representation of the whole environment.
+Furthermore, aggregating individual Partially Observable MDPs (POMDPs), into a coherent global MDP is complex where agents cannot directly observe the true environment state, requiring an understanding of how these MDPs interact, synchronize, or merge to form a valid and accurate representation of the whole environment.
 Studying this aggregation process is crucial for optimizing multi-agent systems' performance.
 Mechanisms that foster collaboration among agents are vital to prevent locally optimal decisions from leading to globally suboptimal results.

-DRL studies show promise in solving mixed integer nonlinear problems and adapting to dynamic, large-scale networks.
-However, challenges remain in formulating MDPs that address environmental complexities and system-wide goals., and at the same time effective reward structures are crucial for balancing local objectives with overall efficiency.
-Morover, in multi-agent systems, uncoordinated decisions often cause resource contention and inefficiency while aggregations of individual POMDPs into a coherent global MDP is particularly complex, requiring synchronization and interaction analysis to optimize performance.
-Furthermore, uniform learning among agents is a potential bottleneck that need to be addressed and analyzed with performance dynamics.

-Our research objectives are to investigate how MDP formulations can be optimized to enhance task offloading and decision-making under uncertainty.
-Critical challenges such as value function or quality function approximation, policy convergence, exploration and exploitation trade off, central and decentral learning approach for MARL, uniform learning accross agents and reward function design are analyzed within a multi-agent context.
-By addressing these issues, we aim to improve the overall performance of MDP-based DRL methods, offering new solutions for both local and global optimization in dynamic, multi-agent environments.